ASBESTOS

 Buildings of ANY age may contain Asbestos

-No matter the year of construction or any subsequent renovations or remodels
+It does not matter the year of construction or any subsequent renovations or remodels

 Why is Asbestos a hazard?